Period: New Kingdom, Amarna Period

 Dimensions: h.
 13 cm (5 1/8 in); w.
 12.5 cm (4 15/16 in); d.
 12.5 cm (4 15/16 in)

 Credit Line: Purchase, Edward S. Harkness Gift, 1926

 This striking fragment is from a statue composed of different materials.
-The back of the piece shows remains of the mortise that fitted onto a tenon extending from the statue's body, which may have been made of Egyptian alabaster to represent a white garment.
-Two headdresses might have fit this head: the khat or the Nubian wig (as seen on the canopic jar lid, 30.8.54, in the same gallery).
+The back of the piece shows remains of the mortise that fitted onto a tenon extending from the statue's body which may have been made of Egyptian alabaster to represent a white garment.
+Two headdresses might have fit this head: the khat-headdress, or the Nubian wig (as seen on the canopic jar lid, 30.8.54, in the same gallery).

-The royal woman represented here cannot be securely identified.
+The royal woman represented here cannot be identified with certainty.
 It is difficult to imagine that the already aged Queen Tiye—the mother of Akhenaten and highly respected as a wise woman at Amarna—was shown as a beauty of such sensuous character.
 Queens Nefertiti and Kiya, however, are both possible subjects.